High Fat Low Carb Diet:

 There are two ends to the spectrum of fat in the diet.
 They have both been controversial for the last few decades.

-On the one end there is the low-fat diet and all the low-fat diet foods and non-fat diet foods that you see advertised so heavily.
+On the one end there are the low-fat diets.
+This includes all the low-fat diet foods and non-fat diet foods that you see advertised so heavily.

 Is fat dangerous?